-Setting goals and helping a mentee meet them can be an ongoing challenge, but if you start from the beginning and stay consistent, you’ll bring an organized, hands-on approach to your mentoring program.
-You’ll provide clarity and ensure that your mentee is working towards their goals rather than being lost in confusion.
-Goals define the purpose and meaning of the mentoring program, while ensuring that both the mentor and mentee have something concrete to work towards.
+Setting goals and helping a mentee meet them can be an ongoing challenge.
+If you start and stay consistent, you'll bring an organized, hands-on approach to your mentoring program.
+You'll provide clarity and ensure that your mentee is working towards their goals rather than being lost in confusion.
+Goals define the purpose and meaning of the mentoring program while ensuring that both the mentor and mentee have something concrete to work towards the desired goal.

-We’ve already established that trust is one of the most important elements of a successful mentorship.
-Gaining your mentee’s trust can be a laborious task that requires a lot of time and effort.
-Regardless of whether your mentee trusts easily or requires more convincing, your mentee should be able to get to the point where he/she is able to confide in you without any second thoughts or inhibitions.
+We've already established that faith is one of the essential elements of successful mentorship.
+Gaining your mentee's confidence can be an uphill task that requires a lot of time and effort.
+Regardless of whether your mentee trusts easily or needs more convincing, your mentee should be able to get to the point where he/she can confide in you without any second thoughts or inhibitions.
 Once trust is established, the relationship has a firm foundation to build up.

-Often times, just being a source of support isn’t enough.
-A mentor’s role extends to identifying the hidden talents of your mentee.
+Often, just being a source of support isn't enough.
+A mentor's role extends to identifying the hidden skills of your mentee.
 Everyone has individual strengths and weaknesses, and finding them in your mentee will help you determine their areas of excellence and areas needing improvement.
-When you are able to guide mentees in the direction of their strengths, you’ll succeed in what you set out to do: helping your mentees reach their goals.
+When you can guide mentees in the direction of their strengths, you'll succeed in what you set out to do: helping your mentees reach their goals.

-Time is an invaluable resource, which once lost cannot be regained.
+It is an invaluable resource that cannot be regained once lost.
 You must constantly stay on top of tasks you assign and become an expert at setting appropriate time frames.
-Manage time by preparing schedules or time slots for meetings, discussions and reviews, and completing tasks within specified timeframes.
-Refrain from delaying or postponing tasks or meetings to set a standard of consistency and progress.
+Manage time by preparing schedules or time slots for meetings, discussions, reviews, and completing tasks within specified timeframes.
+Refrain from delaying or postponing tasks or appointments to set a standard of consistency and progress.

 These are just some of the common challenges that come with being a mentor.
-There are other challenges, of course, which can range from simple to severe and can differ from one mentor to the next.
-The important lesson to note is that mentoring comes with a reasonable amount of obstacles, and understanding and meeting these challenges will go a long way towards improving your skills as a mentor.
+Of course, there are other challenges, which can range from simple to severe and can differ from one mentor to the next.
+The vital lesson to note is that mentoring comes with a reasonable number of obstacles.
+Understanding and meeting these challenges will go a long way towards improving your skills as a mentor.